MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/defender/Remove-MpPreference.md

 The **Remove-MpPreference** cmdlet removes exclusions for file name extensions, paths, and processes , or default actions for high, moderate, and low threats.

-If you attempt to remove an exclusion that is not in the list, this cmdlet reports the error.

 ## EXAMPLES